makjre/forktrace/README.md

 The program can be used to generate the fork diagram resulting from a program in one go.
 E.g., via:

-    tracer <program> [args...]
+    forktrace <program> [args...]

-If tracer is given no arguments, then it starts up in command line mode.
+If forktrace is given no arguments, then it starts up in command line mode.
 You can type "help" to see a list of available commands.
 Features include:

-    (1) Being able to run and stop the process tree.
+1. Being able to run and stop the process tree.
-    (2) Being able to step through one level at a time.
+2. Being able to step through one level at a time.
-    (3) Being able to view the diagram in a scrollable curses view.
+3. Being able to view the diagram in a scrollable curses view.

 There are some bugs and issues, especially with the scrollable view.
 I think there are a few race issues and other dodgy aspects too that I might try to